 - Keep the worksite clean during and after the job: As with any job, housekeeping and clean-up after the job is completed are important.
 Conduct jobsite quality controls throughout the project and be sure to dispose of waste materials in accordance with any applicable regulatory requirements (refer to the ”Storage and disposal of low pressure two-component SPF” section).

 - Uncured (still sticky) polyurethane foam: On unfinished surfaces can be cleaned immediately with paint thinner, acetone or nail polish remover.
 Use of such solvents on a finished surface, however, is less effective.
 If solvents are used, remember to select gloves that provide skin protection for both the SPF chemicals and the solvent used.
 After the SPF has fully hardened and cured, mechanical removal is suggested.

 Once applied, a 24 hour vacancy should be implemented for all liveable and adjacent areas.
-For an interior application using low pressure two-component SPF, a reoccupancy time of one hour is common, however, the Canadian Construction Materials Centre (CCMC) recommends a 24hr vacancy period before reoccupancy.
+For an interior application using low pressure two-component SPF, a reoccupancy time of one hour is common, however, we recommend a time frame of at least 24 hours before reoccupancy.
 Include reoccupancy as part of your job plan.
 Read more in our Getting Started guide

 Storage and Disposal